amaelkady/FM-2D/README.md

 # FM-2D
 --------
-Frame Modeler 2D is an open-source MATLAB-based computational platform for modeling and analyzing building assets in OpenSEES using state-of-the-art modeling and dynamic analyses guidlines.
+Frame Modeler 2D is an open-source MATLAB-based computational platform for modeling and analyzing building assets in OpenSEES using state-of-the-art modeling and dynamic analyses guidelines.
 The current version supports steel MRFs, CBFs and EBFs.

 --> Curent compiled installer executable: v1.2111